Latest: Arson suspected after deadly Paris apartment blaze

-Update 8.15am: A woman has been arrested following an apartment fire in Paris that killed seven people and left dozens injured.
+Update 8.15am: A woman has been arrested following an apartment fire in Paris that killed eight people and left dozens injured.

 Prosecutor Remy Heitz said the investigation “has just begun” and it was too early to determine the cause of the overnight fire, but that arson is suspected.